 Unless you thrive on the judgmental stares of others, you probably don’t like to get embarrassed or humiliated.

 Sometimes the embarrassments of years gone by can pop up over and over again, especially when people you know keep bringing the humiliating situation back up.
-If you want to stop reliving the past, or get over the shame, or even overcome what you might consider the unforgivable stuff you may have done, this article is for you.
+If you want to stop reliving the past, get over the shame, or even overcome what you might consider the unforgivable stuff you may have done, this article is for you.

 (Portions of this article have been transcribed from the podcast episode in this post)

-I’m going to share with you the several ways to handle humiliation, and even how to avoid feeling it altogether.
+I’m going to share with you several ways to handle humiliation, and even how to avoid feeling it altogether.
 Humiliation is one of those events in life that when it happens, we just want to curl into a ball and hide from the world.